-Aaron H. Swartz, one of America's most vigorous champions of open access and copyright reform, committed suicide in New York City on Friday at the age of 26.
+Aaron H. Swartz, one of our most vigorous champions of open access and copyright reform, committed suicide in New York City on Friday at the age of 26.

 He was a pioneer and a renegade, part of the team that built Reddit as well as the widely-used RSS protocol.
 But he first began making headlines for a coding exploit that he undertook in September of 2010, when he used MIT's servers to scrape and download a large portion of the academic articles stored by the online catalog JSTOR using a program named keepgrabbing.py.
 Per copyright law, it was illegal, but MIT didn't press charges and neither did JSTOR.
 The government, however, decided to throw the book at Swartz, eventually hitting him with 13 separate charges and threatening to send him to prison for decades.
 According to his mother, Swartz was depressed about the court case and possibility of years in prison.
 He'd contemplated suicide in the past and, for unknown reasons, followed through this time.

-But ITHAKA, the nonprofit organisation responsible for JSTOR, reiterated to Motherboard in September that it had settled its civil claims with Swartz and considered the matter “concluded”.
+But ITHAKA, the nonprofit organization responsible for JSTOR, reiterated to Motherboard in September that it had settled its civil claims with Swartz and considered the matter “concluded.”
 One might well wonder why criminal prosecutors were so fervent in their case against Swartz considering ITHAKA’s opting not to pursue the case any further.
 Many considered Swartz the victim of example-making by the FBI.

 Read the rest over at MOTHERBOARD